matthew-eiley/OPTION-PRICING/docs/1_european_non_dividend_stocks.md

 Black-Scholes implied volatility – Solve for $\sigma$ by numerically inverting the Black-Scholes pricing function.
 Given a market option price, this function finds the $\sigma$ that reproduces this price in the Black-Scholes formula.
 There is no closed-form solution for implied vol in the Black-Scholes model, so the Brent's (iterative) method is used.

 #### Function Signature
-Returns the implied volatility for given option:
+Returns the implied volatility for the given Eruopean, non-dividend stock option:

 `bs_implied_vol(price, S, K, T, r, option_type) -> float`